emicklei/recall/README.md

 See [examples](https://github.com/emicklei/recall/tree/main/examples) for other usage.

-A different approach in both capturing and visualising logging is the [Nanny](https://github.com/emicklei/nanny) package.
+A different approach in both capturing and visualising logging is offered by the [Nanny](https://github.com/emicklei/nanny) package.

 (c) 2025, https://ernestmicklei.com.
 MIT License.